-Given the nature of constraints in the village: the rail line to the south east; Pontrilas Court to the west; and much of the northern boundary of the village lying in Flood Zone 3. both site allocations, and settlement boundary options were considered to be inappropriate for Pontrilas.
-In both cases it is considered they would result in land being considered in principle suitable for development when more detailed work, more appropriate at planning application stage, should be undertaken before the principle of development is established.
+Given the nature of constraints in the village: the rail line to the south east; Pontrilas Court to the west; and much of the northern boundary of the village lying in Flood Zone 3.
+Both site allocations, and settlement boundary options were considered to be inappropriate for Pontrilas.
+Both could result in land being considered in principle suitable for development when more detailed work, more appropriate at planning application stage, should be undertaken before the principle of development is established.

 Given the high level of commitments that already exist within the Neighbourhood Development Plan Area, more than 70% of the target met (Table 1), the approach set out in Policy K1 will provide sufficient flexibility to meet the Core Strategy's indicative growth target.
 With 14 years of the plan period remaining, 11 windfalls have already come forward in Pontrilas.
-Policy K1 will be used to manage future housing proposals as they come forward.
-The Policy provides a suitable framework to support housing growth to meet the indicative housing growth target for the Neighbourhood Development Plan Area.
+Policy K1 will be used to manage future housing proposals as they come forward and provides a suitable framework to support housing growth to meet the indicative housing growth target for the Neighbourhood Development Plan Area.